IBSim/VirtualLab/docs/source/install.rst

 Installation with the install script:
 *************************************

-Once you have either Docker or Apptainer installed you can download the automated install/update `script <https://gitlab.com/ibsim/virtuallab/-/raw/dev/bin/Install_VirtualLab?inline=false>`_:
+Once you have either Docker or Apptainer installed you can download the automated install/update `script <https://gitlab.com/ibsim/virtuallab_bin/-/raw/main/Install_VirtualLab?inline=false>`_:

-Both the Installer and VirtualLab itself are primarily command line only so you will need to run the following command in a terminal.
+Both the Installer and VirtualLab itself are primarily command line only so you will need to run the following commands in a terminal.

-:bash:`./vlabinstall`
+:bash:`chmod +x Install_VirtualLab`

+:bash:`./Install_VirtualLab`

 The installer will then take you though a series of menus and download the latest version of the code as well as pulling the latest VirtualLab Manager container from Dockerhub (converting it to an apptainer container).

+.. admonition:: Note

+  You may see lots of warning messages appear on screen during the install, similar to: :bash:`warn rootless {path/to/file} ignoring (usually) harmless EPERM on setxattr`.
+  As the messages suggests these are harmless and just a bi-product of building containers from sif files without root privileges on Linux.
+  Thus as long as you get a "build complete" message at the end they can be safely ignored.

-Note: The various module are not immediately installed but instead will be downloaded and installed dynamically when used for the first time (this is intentional to save disk space as it means you only have installed the exact tools you need/use).
+We note at this stage that only the Server and Manger have been downloaded.
+The remaining modules are not immediately installed but instead will be downloaded and installed dynamically when used for the first time.
+Although this means that the first run of any module will take significantly longer, as it has to download and install a bunch of files.
+This is an intentional trade off to save disk space as it means you only have installed the exact tools you need/use.

 VirtualLab executable can then be found in the bin directory inside VirtualLab install directory (you may want to add this to your system path).
-Note: unless you changed it during the install the default install is :bash:`/home/$USER/VirtualLab` where $USER is your username.
+Note: unless you changed it during the install the default install directory is :bash:`/home/$USER/VirtualLab` where $USER is your username.

 We recommend you run a quick test to ensure everything is working this can be done with the the following command:

 :bash:`VirtualLab --test`

-The --test option downloads a minimal test container and runs a series of tests to check everything is working.
+The :bash:`--test` option downloads a minimal test container and runs a series of tests to check everything is working.
 It also spits out a randomly selected programming joke as a nice whimsical bonus.
 For more on how to use VirtualLab we recommend the Tutorials section.

 Installation from source code